It's a Knockout

 The oft-repeated Penguins game from Aix-Les-Bains, France in 1974 - arguably, Stuart Hall's most famous commentary of all.

 In a nothing-short-of-bizarre twist, the Royal Family took part in a special Grand Knockout Tournament in 1987.
 Although they did not take part in the games themselves, they were the team captains.
 Each member of the family represented a different charity.
+Princess Anne's team (representing Save The Children) won the game - and it was that same year that Anne famously appeared on A Question of Sport.

 An international It's a Knockout was staged at Disneyworld in 1988, in support of the Children in Need appeal, and broadcast at midday on Christmas Day.
 Teams from the United Kingdom and Australia narrowly beat the USA.